mbounthavong/Survival-analysis-and-immortal-time-bias/README.md

 # Survival-analysis-and-immortal-time-bias
-This is a [tutorial on RPubs](https://rpubs.com/mbounthavong/survival_immortal_time_stata) on how to handle immortal time bias in survival analysis using Stata.
+This GitHub page contains materials for a [tutorial on RPubs](https://rpubs.com/mbounthavong/survival_immortal_time_stata) that I created on how to handle immortal time bias in survival analysis using Stata.

 I used the [paper](https://www.acpjournals.org/doi/10.7326/0003-4819-145-5-200609050-00009?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) by Sylvestre and colleauges as a motivating example.
 They re-analyzed results from a 2001 [paper](https://www.acpjournals.org/doi/10.7326/0003-4819-134-10-200105150-00009?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%20%200pubmed) by Redelmeier and Singh.